What Are Plugins? How Plugins Work – The Complete Beginner’s Guide

 For developers, understanding the different types of plugins is crucial for choosing the right development framework.
 JavaScript developers, for instance, might explore essential tools for js developers to extend their development environments.

-How to Install a Plugin
+How to Install a Plugin: Step-by-Step Guide

 Installing plugins varies widely depending on the platform, but most follow a similar general process.
 Here’s how installation typically works across different environments:

-For WordPress and similar CMS platforms:
+For WordPress and Similar CMS Platforms

 1. Navigate to the Plugins or Extensions section in your admin dashboard